 Kaoru Okumura is a Japanese Butoh performer based in Seattle, US.
-A fan of Butoh since 1970s, Kaoru studied Butoh in 1993 at Asbestos-Kan in Tokyo with Akiko Motofuji, Hijikata’s wife, and also had her first performance there.
-She started Butoh activities in Seattle from 2008.
-Since then, she has enjoyed performing with Danse Perdue, KOGUT Butoh, etc., where she experiences how a body bridges the soul and the world.
-Recently she is focusing solo butoh, periodically premiering new pieces at various venues.
-Kaoru had more than 20 performances in 2016, including Seattle International Dance Festival, Nine Evening 2 Seattle as collaboration with Google Deep Dream, also supported by Google AMI (Artists & Machine Intelligence) in 2016.
+A fan of Butoh since the 1970s, Kaoru studied Butoh in 1993 at Asbestos-Kan in Tokyo with Akiko Motofuji, the wife of one Butoh’s originators, Tatsumi Hijikata.
+This is where Kaoru first performed.
+She started Butoh activities in Seattle in 2008.
+Since then, she has enjoyed performing with Danse Perdue, KOGUT Butoh, and others, where she experiences how a body bridges the soul and the world.
+Recently she is focusing on solo work, periodically premiering new pieces at various venues.
+Kaoru had more than 20 performances in 2016, including Seattle International Dance Festival, and 9E2 Seattle in collaboration with Google Deep Dream, which was also supported by Google AMI (Artists & Machine Intelligence).

 Her unique background balances computer technology and the arts.
-She has an Master of Science degree in mathematical logics, and a career as researcher, developer, and program manager in computer companies with a specialty in natural languages analysis.
+She has a Master of Science degree in mathematical logics and a career as researcher, developer, and program manager in computer companies with a specialty in natural languages analysis.
 She also enjoys contributing to the Butoh community as a photographer, and video artist.

 “Kaoru moves with crane’s grace and silk tenderness, musing with music.”

-“It appears that one does not have to live in NYC to see a most amazing avant gard dance performance.
+“It appears that one does not have to live in NYC to see a most amazing avant- garde dance performance.
 Simply stunning… Between the elegant space and peace of the Chapel at Good Shepherd and the captivating movements of the dancers, we are STILL stunned by the event.
 Thank you Kaoru!”

 — by Kathryn R.